International Copyright Protection for Nepali Creators

 1. Berne Convention

-• Nepal is a member since 2006.
+• Nepal joined in 2006.

 2. World Intellectual Property Organization (WIPO)

-• Nepal is a WIPO member.
+• Nepal is a member of WIPO.

 3. TRIPS Agreement (WTO)